asurati/wip.src/content/post/2023-09-17-cc-decode-types.md

 declaration belongs to `Declarator`.
 The scanning of the `Declarator` is as described below.

-Create an `operand-stack` that is initially empty.
+Create an `operator-stack` that is initially empty.
 Create an `output-list`, also initially empty, that will store the `Identifier` and punctuators that make up the `Declarator`.
 The `Identifier` of a `Declarator` will also be the first element in the output-list.